florian-vuillemot/phoenix_saltstack/README.md

 # Saltstack + Phoenix = <3
 Deploy an manage a Phoenix (Elixir) app with SaltStack

-Warning:
+**Warning:**

 	I'm not a SaltStack expert.
 I take all advise and pull request.
 Thanks you.

+	Today this is not a generic formulas.
+Be carefull with the configuration if you want to use it :)

 ## 1. Salt Minion
-Install a Salt Minion on you server and configure it with you Salt Master
+Install a Salt Minion on you server and configure it with you Salt Master or use `salt-ssh`.

-## 2. Install PostgresSQL
+## 2. Before configuration
-### Fork the postgres-formulas
+### 2.1 Fork the postgres-formulas
 First: Uncomment the `default_include` line in the `/etc/salt/master`.
 If need set it to `master.d/*.conf` (ie: `default_include: master.d/*.conf`).

 Don't forget to **restart** salt-master after touch configuration file.
 Take a look with `salt-run fileserver.file_list` for see config file use by your master ;)